profLewis/getModisEE/README.md

 You can also use the script [getData.py](getData.py) to access data for a particular year.
 If you want a more complex parser, you could build one.

 In practice, it seems you can run around 5 processes simultaneously, i.e. set 5 lots of [getData.py](getData.py) going with different years, at the same time.
-For a $$2^o \times 2^o$$ area, this takes around one hour per year to process and download. e.g.:
+For a 2 degree by 2 degree area, this takes around one hour per year to process and download. e.g.:

            python getData.py 2001

+ The output files would be of the order of 8GB.
+If they end up significantly less than this, check the dates of the downloaded data.
+Ocassionaly, EE can just fail on you, so some error checking would be of value.

 # Example use #2